openforis/sepal-doc/docs/source/workflows/area_estimation.rst

       4. Download the time series to your SEPAL workspace.

 .. note::
-   It will take many hours to download the classified time series to your account depending on how large your AOI is.
+   It will take many hours to download the classified time series to your account, depending on how large your AOI is.

 Setup
 """""